pkuislm/ws2Parse/README.md

 Notice that different versions of AdvHD are not the same in terms of instructions, for example, the newer version will likely add some instructions or modify some existing instructions, so it's necessary to figure out the difference between them.

 #### Some details about the `.ws2 `

-The script is basically consists of a list of opcode and argument like this:
+The script basically consists of a list of opcodes and arguments like this:

 ```
 [opcode][args][opcode][args]...[end of script][extra params]